snaplet/netlify-preview-database-plugin/README.md

 > Create an isolated preview database for each preview deployment in Netlify

-This plugin injects a database connection string environmental variable into your Netlify runtime for each preview deployment.
-This allows you to run conflicting schema migrations and mutate the data in the database without the potential to affect other preview deployments.
+This plugin gives you a new and isolated database for your preview deployments in Netlify.
+A new database is created from a Snaplet snapshot for each of your Pull Requests.
+Giving you realistic data to preview your upcoming feature or test migrations with ease and without side-effects.

 ## Usage